WebOrigami/docs/src/content/framework/templates.md

 index.html: !ori index.ori(teamData.yaml)
 ---

-Graph Origami templates let you efficiently turn data into HTML or other text documents using Origami expressions embedded in boilerplate text.
-Origami templates can:
+Graph Origami templates let you convert turn data into HTML or other text documents through expressions embedded in text.

-- Work directly on a wide range of data including file system folders or network resources
+- These templates work directly on a wide range of data types, including file system folders or network resources.
-- Be easily extended in JavaScript with essentially no configuration.
+- You can extend what's possible in a template expression in JavaScript with essentially no configuration.

-You can use Graph Origami with other template systems, but the small degree of integration code required is currently beyond the scope of this documentation.
+_You can use Graph Origami with other template systems, but the small degree of integration code required is currently beyond the scope of this documentation._

 ## Template documents